A Simple Guide to Burgundy Wine (with Maps)

-Premier Cru Chablis Only about 15% of the annual production, these wines are more nuanced and elegant coming from vineyards filled with that wonderful Kimmeridgian limestone marl giving these wines a distinctive character.
-Look for climate names on the label like “Mont de Milieu” (“Mount in the middle”), “Côte de Léchet” (really zesty) or “Fourchaume” (fruity).
+Premier Cru Chablis: Only about 15% of the annual production, these wines are more nuanced and elegant coming from vineyards filled with that wonderful Kimmeridgian limestone marl, giving them a distinctive character.
+Look for climate names on the label like “Mont de Milieu” (“Mount in the middle”), “Côte de Léchet” (really zesty), or “Fourchaume” (fruity).

-Grand Cru Chablis These vineyards are located in a beautiful arc north of the town of Chablis where the steep slopes face south-southwest.
-There is only, technically, one Grand Cru but there are 7 ‘climats’ inside that Grand Cru and their names will be on the label: Blanchot, Bougros, Les Clos, Grenouilles, Presuses, Valmur and Vaudésir.
-The Grand Cru wines in Chablis can taste dissimilar to the rest of Chablis because many are aged in oak.
+Grand Cru Chablis: These vineyards are located in a beautiful arc north of the town of Chablis, where the steep slopes face south-southwest.
+There is technically only one Grand Cru, but there are 7 “climats” inside that Grand Cru, and their names will be on the label: Blanchot, Bougros, Les Clos, Grenouilles, Presuses, Valmur, and Vaudésir.
+The Grand Cru wines in Chablis can taste dissimilar to the rest of Chablis mainly because many are aged in oak.
 The Grand Cru vineyards produce wines that age beautifully with floral honey notes and a refreshing flinty acidity.

 Discover the secrets of some of the world’s finest Chardonnay.